kgatilin/aihive/docs/arch/adr/005-product-requirements-storage.md

 ## Decision

-We will implement a dual-storage approach for product requirements:
+We will implement a multi-storage approach for product requirements:

-1. **Primary Storage: MongoDB**
+1. **Primary Operational Storage Options**
-   - MongoDB will be used as the operational database for product requirements
+   - **MongoDB**: Used as the default operational database for product requirements
      - Provides flexible schema for storing structured requirement documents
      - Allows for efficient querying and indexing
      - Supports the async operations needed for the application
+   - **File-based Storage**: Simple JSON file-based storage as an alternative
+     - Provides persistence without requiring a database server
+     - Easier to set up for development and testing
+     - Each requirement stored as a separate JSON file with an index for quick lookups

 2. **Archival Storage: Git Repository**
    - Product requirements will be periodically exported to Markdown files in Git